 Making friends across Chichester often starts with calm, familiar plans.
 A short catch‑up in the centre, a gentle walk near the Cathedral, or an easy chat around Northgate keeps things comfortable.
 The first meet should be brief and public; the second meet is what builds momentum.
 Keeping plans local makes it far more likely you’ll meet again — and repeat meet‑ups are where friendship forms.

-Making friends as an adult can feel awkward — Drinking Partners makes it easier, more relaxed, and pressure-free, without meeting in large groups or organised events.
+Making friends as an adult can feel awkward — especially when everyday routines in Chichester are already set.
+Drinking Partners keeps things simple, relaxed and pressure-free, without the need for large groups or organised events.

-Take things at your own pace and connect in a way that feels right for you.
+Take things at your own pace and connect in a way that feels comfortable for you.

-Follow these steps to connect over shared interests, message freely and plan meet that feel comfortable.
+Follow these steps to connect over shared interests, message freely and plan meet-ups that feel comfortable, public and pressure-free.

 It only takes a few minutes to get started: